proxymc/it-specialist-projects/README.md

 # Hello👋, My name is Pawel and I am...
-### 💻 Aspiring IT & Cybersecurity Specialist with practical experience in **Network Security, IT Troubleshooting, and Ethical Hacking**.
+### 💻 Aspiring IT & Cybersecurity Specialist with practical experience in **Network Security, IT Troubleshooting, and System Administration**.

 ### 📩 Feel free to **connect or reach out** for collaboration!